 Aim for Google's featured Snippets

-You will have noticed that sometimes, when you search on Google, there's a result at the top of the page, before the ads and usual organic results that has an answer to your search query.
+You will have noticed that sometimes, when you search on Google, there's a result at the top of the page, before the ads and usual organic results that have an answer to your search query.
 Here's an example:

-With such prominent position in the search engines results, getting a featured snippet can increase organic traffic to your site.
+With such a prominent position in the search engines results, getting a featured snippet can increase organic traffic to your site.
 A featured snippet takes 8% of the regular, 1st placed organic result's click through rate (CTR).

 Featured snippets are growing in importance as Google ads more types of them.